Probate Q&A Series

 2. Key Steps to Contest a Will in North Carolina

-• Confirm your status as an heir at law or prior devisee.
+• Confirm your status as an interested person, such as an heir at law or prior devisee.

 • Identify valid legal grounds (capacity, undue influence, fraud or improper execution).